az84/Felicity-/README.md

 ## Usage
 Be sure all repository files were successfully cloned to server and a connection to the database is complete.

-Customers will have the ability to create an account through a signup form found on the `Navigation Bar` whereupon users can add items to their cart if so desired.
-Utilization of the `Navigation Bar` or homepage buttons will help customers select shopping items for purchase.
-Once items are stored in the cart, customers will be able to checkout via Stripe before being redirected back to the website

 ### Building